Kolsha/grokking_sdi/a_step_by_step_guide.md

   - how to **store the data so that it's optimized** for scanning the latest tweets ?
   - how much and at which layer should **we introduce cache** ?
   - **which components need better load balancing** ?

+## 7. Identifying and resolving bottlenecks
+... and discuss different approaches to mitigate them.
+For example: